microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbrandinglocalization-update.md

 ## HTTP request

 To update String data types, such as signInPageText and usernameHintText, use the PATCH method.
-To update Stream data types, such as backgroundLogo and backgroundImage,use the PUT method.
+To update Stream data types, such as backgroundLogo and backgroundImage, use the PUT method.
 You can't update Stream types with other data types in the same request.

 <!-- {
   "blockType": "ignored"